Orcpub/DNDGenerator/README.md

 docker-compose up

-Launch http:<host>:80/generator/ to see the site.
+Launch http:// your host :80/generator/ to see the site.

 Uses the following CPAN Dependancies: